-The Extraordinary Jubilee Year of Mercy begins on December 8th, the feast of the Immaculate Conception.
-During the past few weeks I have been invited to give my ideas on the “Year of Mercy,” and back from Pope Francis’s trip to the United States, I spoke to the Serra Club of the Monterey Diocese, the RCIA Program of Monterey’s San Carlos Cathedral parish, and the Women’s Faith Sharing group of Saint Monica, Moraga.
+The Extraordinary Jubilee Year of Mercy begins on December 8, the feast of the Immaculate Conception.
+During the past few weeks, I have been invited to comment on the “Year of Mercy.”
+Back from Pope Francis’s trip to the United States, I spoke to the Serra Club of the Monterey Diocese, the RCIA Program of Monterey’s San Carlos Cathedral parish, and the Women’s Faith Sharing group of Saint Monica, Moraga.

-The “Year of Mercy” is Pope Francis’ primary tool for worldwide evangelization, as mercy has become the central theme of Pope Francis’ papacy.
-This theme, almost a form of “branding,” remains constant in his writings and sermons that no Madison Avenue public relations firm could have done better to connect the various elements of his own leadership in his two and a half short years in the papal office.
+The “Year of Mercy” is Pope Francis’ primary tool for worldwide evangelization and the central theme of Pope Francis’ papacy.
+This theme or “branding,” remains constant in his writings and sermons that no Madison Avenue public relations firm could have done better to connect the various elements of his own leadership in his two and a half short years in the papal office.

-From the moment of his election on March 13, 2013, Jorge Bergolio in taking the name of Francis also brought his Jesuit training with its instance on mission into sharp focus almost immediately.
-While Saint Francis was a man of stark simplicity and apostolic courage, it was his insistence on taking the gospel so seriously that Pope Innocent III and other members of the hierarchy were greatly challenged.
-Recall the Giotto fresco of Francis holding up the church while Innocent slept.
+From the moment of his election on March 13, 2013, Jorge Bergolio, in taking the name of Francis, also brought his Jesuit training with its instance on a mission into sharp focus almost immediately.
+While Saint Francis was a man of stark simplicity and apostolic courage, it was his insistence on taking the gospel so seriously that Pope Innocent III and other members of the hierarchy were much challenged.
+Recall the Giotto fresco of Francis holding up the Church while Innocent slept.
 So the very name of Francis, never before taken by a pope, was among the first clues about Jorge Bergoglio as Pope Francis.

-This week, Pope Francis was in Florence for the Italian Ecclesial Conference, at its great cathedral he spoke to 2,200 representatives from 220 dioceses across Italy.
+This week, Pope Francis was in Florence for the Italian Ecclesial Conference, at its magnificent cathedral he spoke to 2,200 representatives from 220 dioceses across Italy.

-Pope Francis leave for Africa — Kenya, Uganda and the Central African Republic on November 25th.
+Pope Francis leave for Africa — Kenya, Uganda, and the Central African Republic on November 25.

 The Jubilee Year of Mercy, 2016

-In the year 1300 AD, Pope Boniface VIII (1294-1303) announced the first Holy Year in which some 200,000 traveled to Rome to be granted forgiveness for sins by visiting Saint Peter’s and John Lateran, and to gain the indulgences associated with the pilgrimage.
-In effect this was an attempt to add to the prestige to the papacy, and provide a centrality to the spiritual leadership of Rome.
+In the year 1300 AD, Pope Boniface VIII (1294-1303) announced the first Holy Year in which some 200,000 traveled to Rome to be granted forgiveness for sins by visiting Saint Peter’s and John Lateran and to gain the indulgences associated with the pilgrimage.
+In effect, this was an attempt to add to the prestige to the papacy and provide a centrality to its leadership.

-Recall this was a time after Francis of Assisi where there had always been a longing for a pope, like Saint Gregory the Great, who combined both temporal ability and true spiritual leadership.
-People saw these qualities in Francis, and consequently a Franciscan friar was elected, Celestine V. His was a very short papacy; Celestine resigned after only three months.
+Recall this was a time after Francis of Assisi, where there had always been a longing for a pope, like Saint Gregory the Great, who combined both temporal ability and authentic spiritual leadership.
+People saw these qualities in Francis, and consequently, a Franciscan friar was elected, Celestine V. His was a very short papacy; Celestine resigned after only three months.

 This past week workers at the Vatican broke down the walls that encase the Holy Doors in the loggia of Saint Peter’s — that have been closed since the last Holy Year in 2000.
-In a brief ceremony called a “Recognitio” the archpriest of the Vatican basilica received a metal chest containing documents from the last Jubilee the key to the Holy Door to be given to the pope.
+In a brief ceremony called a “Recognitio” the archpriest of the Vatican basilica received a metal chest containing documents from the previous Jubilee, the key to the Holy Door to be given to the Pope.
 He’ll need the key.
-Similar ceremonies takes place in the other major basilicas in Rome, St. John Lateran, St. Mary Major, and St. Paul Outside-the-Walls.
+Similar ceremonies take place in the other major basilicas in Rome, St. John Lateran, St. Mary Major, and St. Paul Outside-the-Walls.

-In Monterey, like dioceses around the United States, Bishop Richard Garcia will bless the doors of our San Carlos Cathedral on Sunday, December 13th at the 10:30 AM Mass.
-He also authorized the Holy Year doors of Madonna Del Sasso, Salinas and Mission San Luis Obispo.
-At the Chrism Mass on March 21, those “missionaries of mercy” will be honored for their efforts to bring support to the homeless, visit prison, or help those with special needs.
-Sister Barbara Long chairs the committee for the diocesan wide efforts, activities and events during this “Year of Mercy.”
+In Monterey, like dioceses around the United States, Bishop Richard Garcia will bless the doors of our San Carlos Cathedral on Sunday, December 13, at the 10:30 AM Mass.
+He also authorized the Holy Year doors of Madonna Del Sasso, Salinas, and Mission San Luis Obispo.
+At the Chrism Mass on March 21, those “missionaries of mercy” will be honored for their efforts to bring support to the homeless, visit a prison, or help those with special needs.
+Sister Barbara Long chairs the committee for the diocesan-wide efforts, activities, and events during this “Year of Mercy.”